fzingg/hyperloop-showcase/README.md

   "New Event"
 end.on(:click) { save_new_planevent }
 ```
-Save and you should see the button text changes magically in your browser without having to refresh.
+Save and you should see the button text change magically in your browser without having to refresh.
 Pure joy.

+\* Note that there is a bug in PUMA 3.7.0, so if you are using this version of PUMA, the app will load at `localhost:5000` instead of `localhost:3000`.

 ## Further reading